ashrafyahya/myTimer_app/myTimer/Readme.md

 $npm run build

 # TODO next:
+## Notice: Doing tasks should be in seperate branches.
+Pls do not make changes in main branch.

 ### Add Icon                    =====> Ashraf
 ### Upload app into Cloud       =====> Ashraf
 ### Check App-Responsivity      =====> Ashraf